code-423n4/2022-11-canto-findings/data/chaduke-G.md

     }

 ```
+Or we can simply drop the variable ``registered``, if feeRecipient[contract] != 0 then we know it is not registered since there is an NFTid associated with the contract.
+Let the first NFTid = 1.

 G3. https://github.com/code-423n4/2022-11-canto/blob/2733fdd1bee73a6871c6243f92a007a0b80e4c61/CIP-001/src/Turnstile.sol#L134
 Check whether ``amount == 0`` separately in the first line to save gas - we can avoid reading the state variable when it is equal to zero.